DrSnyder86/ERS-Integration/ers_integration/readme.md

 Player Rewards
 -Awards players with automatic bank payment bonus on completion of scene cleanup.
 Giving player incentive to clean-up their scenes.

+Traffic Stops
+-When used with Wk_wars2k radar the front plate will lock automatically in the event of a pullover and notify dispatch of location.

 ## Installation
 - Make a backup of your current resourses for security.
 - Open the INSTALL ME Folder.
 Inside are your new ps-dispatch alerts and radial menu items. `Script will not work without these`.